mwitalemi/mwitalemi.github.io/privacy.md

 **PRIVACY POLICY**
 *Last updated April 21, 2024*

-This privacy notice for Pocket Buddies ("we," "us," or "our"), describes how and why
+This privacy notice for PocketBuddies ("we," "us," or "our"), describes how and why

 we might collect, store, use, and/or share ("process") your information when you use